LIBOL/SOL/README.md

 ==========================================================
-LIBSOL - A Library for Scalable Online Learning Algorithms
+SOL - A Library for Scalable Online Learning Algorithms
 =========================================================

-About LIBSOL
+About SOL
 ===========================================================================
-LIBSOL is an open-source library for scalable online learning with high-dimensional data.
+SOL is an open-source library for scalable online learning with high-dimensional data.
 The library provides a family of regular and sparse online learning algorithms for large-scale binary and multi-class classification tasks with high efficiency, scalability, portability, and extensibility.
 We provide easy-to-use command-line tools, python wrappers and library calls for users and developers, and comprehensive documents for both beginners and advanced users.
-LIBSOL is not only a machine learning toolbox, but also a comprehensive experimental platform for online learning research.
-Experiments demonstrate that LIBSOL is highly efficient and scalable for large-scale learning with high-dimensional data.
+SOL is not only a machine learning toolbox, but also a comprehensive experimental platform for online learning research.
+Experiments demonstrate that SOL is highly efficient and scalable for large-scale learning with high-dimensional data.

-Specifically, LIBSOL consists of a family of:
+Specifically, SOL consists of a family of:
 + First-order Online Learning algorithms:
     - Perceptron: The Perceptron Algorithm(Rosenblatt, 1958)
     - OGD: Online Gradient Descent(Zinkevich, 2003)